Local, Expert Care Helps a Family Manage Multiple Injuries

 And having such active children means that these young Lake Forest parents don’t sweat the small stuff.
 They don’t lose sleep at night thinking about the everyday bumps and bruises that come with kids who would rather run and play then spend their summer on a couch.

 It began at the start of summer when Caroline broke her wrist while playing football with some kids in the neighborhood.
 (She played on an all-boys team during the school year.)
-Anne and Steve called Dr. Tomas Nemickas, a board-certified orthopedic physician who treats both adults and children.
+Anne and Steve called Tomas Nemickas, MD, a board-certified orthopaedic physician who treats both adults and children.

 “What a lot of people don’t know is that some of the area’s most amazing doctors are right here.
 They may even be your neighbors,” Anne says.
 “It was a Saturday, but he met us in his office right away.
 Dr. Nemickas could work anywhere in the city, but thankfully we have physicians like him right here at Northwestern Lake Forest Hospital.”